Travertine in Frisco, Your Great Decorating Opportunity

 Comments - The surface of the travertine is treated with wire brushes to produce a flat, matte surface.

 What to Know before Putting Travertine in Your Home

 The fact that Travertine is highly durable does not mean it requires no maintenance.
 It can alo provide its own unique challenges in the installation, meaning you will want help in putting it in.

-- Expense: Travertine falls in the mid-range of natural stone options but can be higher cost than many other flooring materials such as vinyl, laminate or carpeting.
-As with any flooring installation, you will want to consider, in addition to the cost of tile, costs for installation materials, including adhesive and grout, as well as professional labor.
+Expense: Travertine falls in the mid-range of natural stone options but can be higher cost than many other flooring materials such as vinyl, laminate or carpeting.
+As with any flooring installation, you will want to consider, in addition to the cost of tile, costs for installation materials, including and, as well as professional labor.